ajayg51/expense_tracker/README.md

-# expenseTracker | An android/iOS app to manage self expense and get to know whom to pay and to receive from (currently in basic phase)
+# expenseTracker | An android/iOS app to manage self expenses and get to know whom to pay and to receive from (currently in basic phase)

 # Tech stack